DAVE: A Deep Audio-Visual Embedding for Dynamic Saliency Prediction: Model

-\paragraph{Encoding video using 3D CNNs:} The audio and video backbone of our model is based on the 3D ResNet architecture~\cite{Hara2018CVPR}.
-The depth of 18 is chosen to keep a balance between audio and video branches as we can not train a very deep network for audio due to dimensions of audio log mel-spectrograms.
+The audio and video backbone of our model is based on the 3D ResNet architecture~\cite{Hara2018CVPR}.
+We choose the depth to be 18 to keep a balance between audio and video branches as we can not train a very deep network for audio due to dimensions of audio log mel-spectrograms.
 For the video branch, we initialize the weights from the models pre-trained on the Kinetics dataset~\cite{Kinetics2017} for action classification.
 The input is of size $F\times C\times256\times320$, where $F=16$ is the number of frames and $C=3$ is the number of frame channels.
 The input frames are normalized with the mean and standard deviation of frames from the Kinetics training set.